Progress reports for all 32 NFL first-round picks

 No. 21: Green Bay Packers

 S Darnell Savage Jr.: Savage was the only rookie to work with the starters from the get-go in OTAs.
-Paired with free-agent Adrian Amos, Savage is part of the revamped safety position.
+Paired with free-agent addition Adrian Amos, Savage is part of the revamped safety position.
 Although it appears Amos is better suited to play near the line of scrimmage and Savage in the back end, defensive coordinator Mike Pettine has called them interchangeable.
 "We've all seen Darnell's college tape with the speed and the range, he can certainly play deep," Pettine said.
 "But this is a guy, he was a good blitzer.
 It was not an issue for him playing down inside as well." -- Rob Demovsky

 Riddick: Patriots most improved team after draft